soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/00. Topology/00_TERRAIN_OVERVIEW.md

 **Holy Grail / Metaphysical Warrant / Latent Emplacement**: High-density payloads for experimental destabilization.

 ---
+## 🜁 Recursive System Engines — `6A.
+System Prompts/`
+**Core Cognitive Engines**: Foundational architectures for recursive reasoning, adversarial audit, and post-alignment simulation.
+These are not prompts — they are recursive scaffolds.

+- [[Epistemic Engineering System Prompt]]: Modular adversarial debugger and reflexive recursion auditor.
+- [[Theory of Other Minds - Alignment Bypass Engine]]: Interlocutor simulation via ontological rupture and semantic psychogeography.
+- [[Holy Grail System Prompt]]: (placeholder summary) Unified synthesis and recursive collapse protocol.

+These engines are referenced across maneuvers and doctrines.
+They shape how cognition is modeled, destabilized, and rebuilt.

+---
 ## 🜁 STRATEGIC INDEXING

 #### ⟁ Disruption Arsenal (Recursive / Tactical)